 Catching your dog eating something they’re not supposed to can be a scary experience.
 One common household item naughty dogs love to chew on is bars of soap.
 Some soaps can be toxic to dogs and cause gastrointestinal issues, such as vomiting and diarrhea.
 In some cases, the effects may be even more serious and damage your dog’s stomach or mouth.
 If your dog ate a bar of soap, it’s crucial to act fast.
 Here’s what you should do if your dog eats soap, and how to prevent an emergency vet visit.

-Step One: Take it Away
+Step One: Take the Soap Away From Your Dog

 When you see your dog doing something that could potentially cause him harm, a firm “no” is necessary.
 Make sure he hears and acknowledges the “no,” and remove the soap from his mouth right away